From MorphOS Library

 The fonts provided with MorphOS aren't designed with web usage in mind and it's better to download certain Microsoft fonts for the browser.
 Luckily it's an easy job to do, because there's a downloader script included in the OWB's directory.

 Open the SYS:Applications/OWB directory and double click the Download Fonts icon.
+Note: if the script doesn't seem to work, try this one instead.

 Click Yes on the requester and wait patiently for the downloading and installing of the fonts.
 The output window closes when the process is finished.